szellmann/visionaray/README.md

 make install
 ```

-When targeting `riscv64`, make sure the selected compiler flags match the target CPU instead of the build host.
-Visionaray currently falls back to its builtin no-SIMD implementation on RISC-V unless a dedicated backend is added.
+When cross-compiling, make sure the selected compiler flags match the target CPU instead of the build host.

 Headers, libraries and binaries will then be located in the standard install path of your operating system (usually `/usr/local`).